 Worried you or your organization has been targeted by cybercriminals or your computer is being used for criminal activities?
 You are not alone.
 In 2019, the Internet Crime Complaint Center (IC3) registered 1,300 complaints per day on average.
 Individuals and businesses lost a staggering US$3.5 billion to computer frauds and cybercrimes.
 These instances can result in you being falsely accused and tried on criminal grounds or cause you financial losses.
 The best way to deal with these situations is by contacting and consulting a computer and internet fraud attorney.
-Computer fraud lawyers understand the technicalities of both legal and technological aspects at play in such situations and will protect your rights and interests in such cases.
+Computer fraud lawyers understand the technicalities of legal and technological aspects at play in such situations and protect your rights and interests in such cases.

-Before we delve deeper into understanding the laws around computer and internet fraud let’s take a look at the most common types of frauds you may be subjected to:
+Before we delve deeper into understanding the laws around computer and internet fraud, let’s take a look at the most common types of frauds you may be subjected to:

 One of the most common types of internet fraud, phishing, also known as smishing, vishing, and pharming, involves criminals using fake emails masked as coming from legitimate businesses to drive unsuspected recipients into divulging sensitive information such as credit card numbers, personal information, passwords, bank information, etc. These emails contain either contain infected attachments or redirect recipients to malicious sites to gather their personal information.
 By doing so, fraudsters undermine the recipient’s security or the organization they work for.
-The information is then either used to blackmail and individual or to hurt them monetarily.
+The information is then either used to blackmail an individual or to hurt them monetarily.

 Identity theft is one of the most common computer frauds that occur in the United States.
 It occurs when a person uses a networked device to steal the victim’s personal information and use it for illegal activities.
 Generally, the technique is used to gain access to the victim’s bank account or credit cards and used by criminals to financially benefit from the information that they steal.